GXDE-OS/gxde-os.github.io/en/install/faq.md

 ---

-Q1: It's so slow when using `apt` to install packages.
-Can it be faster?
+Q1: Why does the `apt` command look different in GXDE OS?

-A1: Replace `apt` with `aptss` to enable multi-thread download.
-You can have aptss take over directly from apt by installing the package `apt-is-aptss`.
+A1: To accelerate the download progress of apt, we developed a tool called `aptss` based on apt-fast, which replaces `apt` by default.
+To revert to the standard `apt`, uninstall the package `apt-is-aptss`.

 A1: **It is recommended to perform an full upgrade after installation.
 Please run `yes | sudo aptss full-upgrade -y` .**